-One thought experiment is to ask whether we work harder to make salient those health risks that are not immediate than those that are immediate.
-For instance, it is my perception that diabetics do not need loud in-your-face label packages for you, in the realm of intrapersonal morality the "outside party" may be You.
+&lt;sup>37One thought experiment is to ask whether we work harder to make salient those health risks that are not immediate than those that are immediate.
+For instance, it is my perception that diabetics do not need loud in-your-face labeling of dangerous goods.

+"outside party" may be You.
 Most of us who have self-control problems are aware of them, and attempt to intervene to overcome them.
-38 In a non-existent companion paper, I consider all these issues further.
+In a non-existent companion paper, I consider all these issues further.

 I have argued in this paper that describing moral dispositions straightforwardly as preferences may not always be adequate.
 But my model develops only one specific alternative, and it in turn is inadequate for capturing certain issues.
-One is the role that post-decision feelings, such as self-image and guilt, play in our moral conduct.
-Our motivation in behaving morally is often to achieve a positive self-image--we know we'll feel good about ourselves if we do the right thing, and feel guilty if we knowingly hurt people.
+One is the role that post-decision feelings, such as selfimage and guilt, play in our moral conduct.
+Our motivation in behaving morally is often to achieve a positive self-image-we know we'll feel good about ourselves if we do the right thing, and feel guilty if we knowingly hurt people.
 If people had perfect and unbiased memories, these emotions would probably be adequately captured by my model.
 But since we can forget things, new issues arise that are likely to undermine some of the implications of the model.
 Of particular interest, limited memory raises self-inference and self-signaling issues.
 In determining whether to feel guilt for past actions, we must first recall the relevant decisions and reconstruct the information we had available at the time of decision.
-All sorts of issues arise; if we know we will forget having had to make a choice (e.g., if we pass a homeless person labeling of dangerous goods.
+All sorts of issues arise; if we know we will forget having had to make a choice (e.g., if we pass a homeless person with full knowledge that we won't remember this instance of having done so), we may successfully avoid moral obligations.
+On the other hand, especially if we observe the negative consequences of not having helped somebody, we may sometimes engage in a seemingly moral act that is not merited by our current information, because we are worried about proving to our future selves that we weren't being selfish.
+Guilt may deter not only impropriety, but the appearance (to ourselves) of impropriety.